Nigerian Dwarf Dairy Goats

 The Wether Report

 A wethered goat is a male who has been castrated.
 These are the boys who didn't make the cut for breeding bucks.
-Wethered goats make excellent pets, weed eaters or companions for other herd animals like horses.
+Wethered goats make excellent pets, weed eaters or additions to your barn yard.

 Wethers are our most popular goats and usually sell out fast.
 We do take reservations on wethers however we never know if we will have any available in a kidding.
 Contact us for more information.